qoitech/otii-tcp-client-python/README.md

 Client v1.0.8 breaks compatibility with Otii 2, we recommend you to upgrade to Otii 3.

+New functionality in client v1.0.10:

+- Fixed a problem with not recognising some license types.

 New functionality in client v1.0.9:

 - Added `otii_client`, that makes it easier to connect to to the Otii server, and to login and reserve licenses.